Irena Boycheva, Independent Scientific Investigator

 Diagram 4: The Stimulus–Signal Cycle — any stimulus, whether from natural surroundings or stimulants, creates a signal that should be stabilized by minerals.
 Once stabilized, carbon gives the signal a form — and the mind does not read raw signals but these carbon forms, which become perception before returning to reset.

-These diagrams are not isolated drawings, but distillations of her research library — an effort to transform complex scientific knowledge into integrative models that reveal new connections.
+These diagrams are not isolated drawings, but distillations of her long research investigation — an effort to transform complex scientific knowledge into integrative models that reveal the oldest connections.

-Read about my experience in the blog post.
+Read about the final experience in her blog.